 Seoul has an extensive subway network.
 You can buy single use tickets, but those require a 500 Won (~35 Euro-Cents) deposit which one has to get back at a special machine each and every time.
 If you stay for more than a day, it’s easier to get a rechargeable T-Money card, which can also be used to pay for all kinds of other things online and offline (there’s a credit-card-like code and a PIN printed on the back) and for public transport rides in some other cities.

 Don’t be surprised by all the gas masks at every corner – remember that Seoul is just 60 kilometers from the Demilitarized Zone.
-If the North Koreans decide to attack, tens of thousands of artillery rounds will hit Seoul within an hour, and the subway stations has to double as shelters (like in Moscow).
+If the North Koreans decide to attack, tens of thousands of artillery rounds will hit Seoul within an hour, and the subway stations have to double as shelters (like in Moscow).

 “Money” is its own subject in South Korea, by the way.
 There is a multitude of payment cards and systems, and not all credit cards are the same.
 There is a difference between Foreign and Domestic credit cards.
 Domestic cards have lots of additional features, and many ATMs and online payment providers only accept Domestic cards.
 It is a good idea to stack up on money when you arrive at the airport, if the ATM lets you – International ATMs often have daily limits which aren’t necessarily set very high.